How do we decide whether to take on an online harassment case on a no win no fee basis

 Our online harassment solicitors treat all of our clients with the same dedication and passion in achieving freedom from harassment.
 All victims of online harassment need serious help with a serious matter and financial means should not be obstruction.

-Online harassment cases tend require substantial amount of work.
-Sometimes hundreds of hours are devoted only to studying the material, which often covers many years of harassment.
+Online harassment cases tend to require a substantial amount of work.
+Sometimes hundreds of hours are devoted only to study the material, which often covers many years of harassment.
 For this reason, we are only able to take on up to 4 cases of online harassment each year on a no win no fee basis.
 The decision which cases we should take on is always a difficult one so we have developed a criteria to help us prioritise.

 There are two main conditions that we look at before we consider whether to take on a harassment case on a no win no fee basis: